PonomarevDA/cyphal_lua_ardupilot/README.md

 Then the flight controller should be rebooted and parameters should be refreshed.

-> Some parameters appear only after setting other paramters, so you may need to reboot the autopilot a few times
+> Some parameters appear only after setting other parameters, so you may need to reboot the autopilot a few times

 ### Step 4.
 Set Cyphal registers